Violin

 Miran Vaupotić, Conductor

-Beyond her performing career, Anna is a visionary leader in classical music.
-She founded the Amsterdam Concert Series and serves as Head of Artistic Programming at ConcertLab B.V., founded by her husband, the exceptional cellist Gavriel Lipkind.
+Beyond the concert stage, Anna is a visionary curator and creative force.
+She is the founder of the Amsterdam Concert Series and serves as Head of Artistic Programming at ConcertLab B.V., an innovative platform founded by internationally celebrated cellist Gavriel Lipkind.

-Anna plays a 1781 Gagliano violin (“Martelenne”) with generous support by R&v.T.
+Anna performs on a 1781 Gagliano violin (“Martelenne”), generously supported by R&v.T.

 Ravel "Tzigane": Anna Lipkind, Violin & Magda Amara, Piano